 Smoke Control for Tall Buildings

-The seamless design and operation of these systems is critical to life and property safety and thus heavily scrutinized by the AHJ’s.
+The seamless design and operation of these systems is critical to life and property safety.
+Thus, it is heavily scrutinized by the AHJ System Certification.
 The other element that developers will note is the budgetary impact of the new and not so new smoke control requirements.
-The code is increasingly complex while our buildings are larger and larger requiring additional smoke mitigation for more occupants for a longer period of exiting.

-At SAFE consulting services we have been designing Smoke Control Systems since 2006 and have a workforce that is efficient and knowledgeable in the area.
-Our Licensed Engineers and Designers specialize in Smoke Control systems and partner with our developers and customers from the inset of design until final inspection.
+At SAFE consulting services we have been designing systems since 2006.
+We have a workforce that is efficient and knowledgeable in the all areas of smoke control design.
+Our Licensed Engineers and Designers specialize in Smoke Control systems.
+We partner with our developers and customers from the inset of design until final inspection.